-For pupils moving to a new school the SENCo will make contact to share relevant information.
-For pupils with significant needs and or an EHCP a formal transition meeting involving parents, pupils, representatives from the new school and other key professionals may take place to ensure continuity in the range and level of support.
-Where appropriate the SENCo will work with the local authority Post 16 transition teams and career guidance staff to help young people with the transition to Further Education and the workplace.
+For all pupils a formal transition meeting involving parents, pupils, representatives from the new school and other key professionals may take place to ensure continuity in the range and level of support.
+Where appropriate the SENCo will work with the local authority Post 16 transition teams and career guidance staff to help young people with the transition to Further Education and the workplace or, our own bespoke Sixth Form.